neondatabase/website/content/docs/guides/node.md

   - /docs/integrations/node
 ---

 This guide describes how to create a Neon project and connect to it from a Node.js application.
-You can find the below code sample on [GitHub](https://github.com/neondatabase/examples/tree/main/with-nodejs).
+You can find the code sample on [GitHub](https://github.com/neondatabase/examples/tree/main/with-nodejs).

 <Admonition type="note">
 The same configuration steps can be used for Express and Next.js applications.